 We respect our users, their use of the space and their privacy.
 Groups or individuals wishing to photograph or film in the library must respect the following:

 Permission to film or photograph in these spaces for non-commercial purposes (academic assignments, projects, journalism) must be sought and approved prior to the shoot taking place.
-For permissions, please contact Katharine Barrette, Associate Dean, Library Public Services, Katharine Barrette, firstname.lastname@example.org, a minimum of 4 business days prior to the requested date with details such as:
+For permissions, please contact Associate Dean, Library Public Services, Katharine Barrette, firstname.lastname@example.org, a minimum of 4 business days prior to the requested date with details such as:

-The MRU Library collaborates with other campus entities to support promotion of Library programming, resources and services, campus programmings and events, student supports and services.
+The MRU Library collaborates with other campus entities to support promotion of Library programming, resources and services, campus programming and events, student supports and services.
 Commercial advertising of products and services is generally not permitted within the Library and will be removed.

 Within the MRU Library a number of designated spaces and technologies allow for digital and print posters or materials to be displayed.
 These include:

 Viz Lounge / Digital display: When the visualization wall in the Ideas Lounge is not programmed, we will be showcasing a curated list of programming service announcements that promote and supports programming that benefit the members of the MRU community.

 Poster tackboards: Print / Photocopy rooms and washrooms on each floor contain tackboards that are open for postering use by the Library, RLLC building partners and other MRU community members.
 These tackboards are available on a first come, first served basis and we ask that users do not remove or obscure posters for upcoming programming or initiatives.